Māori and conservation: Māori ecological knowledge

-A team of researchers studied Maori traditional ecological knowledge of the tuatara, a reptile native to New Zealand through oral questioning of elders.
+A team of researchers studied Māori traditional ecological knowledge of the tuatara, a reptile native to New Zealand through oral questioning of elders.
 This is particularly important because the tuatara is a living fossil, being the last living member of its taxonomic order.
 The tuatara had become extinct on the main island and exists only on 37 offshore islands.
 The elders' testimony correctly matched existing scientific knowledge regarding the physiology, diet, range, and behavior.
 The researchers concluded that, "In at least some cases, traditional ecological knowledge may persist as species decline and may serve as a valuable source of ecological information for conservation."
 In addition, they discovered seven more sites that the tuatara inhabited in recent times from this testimony.

 Culturally, the tuatara are generally considered a bad omen, though 20% of elders report tuatara being kept as pets.
 Tuatara, which have a primitive "third eye" and a long natural lifespan, are believed to have great knowledge and ability to see hidden things.
 Conversely, elders of the Ngai Wai Iwi report putting the reptiles under their shirts to stay cool.
-In the paper, Ramstad concludes, "Our current understanding of Maori attitudes toward tuatara needs revising to accommodate this heterogeneity in traditional ecological knowledge.
-Not all Maori fear tuatara, not all iwi subsisted historically on tuatara, and the cultural role of tuatara differs over time and among iwi."
+In the paper, Ramstad concludes, "Our current understanding of Māori attitudes toward tuatara needs revising to accommodate this heterogeneity in traditional ecological knowledge.
+Not all Māori fear tuatara, not all iwi subsisted historically on tuatara, and the cultural role of tuatara differs over time and among iwi."